Josh Brownhill

 footballer who plays as a midfielder for Saudi Pro League club Al Shabab.
-He is most known for his time at Burnley F.C. and has previously played for Preston North End, Barnsley and Bristol City.
+He is most known for his time at Burnley and has previously played for Preston North End, Barnsley and Bristol City.

 Early and personal life

 Brownhill was born in Warrington, Cheshire and attended Birchwood Community High School.

 In December 2024, rumours circulated that Brownhill was eligible to play for Malaysia at international level.
 This caused a frenzy on social media, resulting in Regent of Johor Tunku Ismail messaging Brownhill about the situation.
 However, Brownhill denied these rumours in an Instagram post, stating that his only nationality was English.

 Career

 Preston North End

 A former Manchester United schoolboy player, Brownhill joined the Preston North End youth team at the start of the 2012–13 season.
 He made his first team debut on 8 October 2013, as a late substitute in a Football League Trophy defeat against Oldham Athletic.

 Brownhill scored the winning goal in his first League One start against Gillingham on 19 October 2013, and drew praise from manager Simon Grayson for his overall performance.
 He went on to notch an additional two goals in 2013 against Crawley Town and Carlisle United.
 The goal against Carlisle won the club's Goal of 2013 Award, after a 13 pass move in which every outfield player touched the ball at least once.

 On 14 January 2016, Brownhill joined League One club Barnsley on an initial month-long loan deal, and went straight into the starting line-up for Barnsley's next game against Shrewsbury Town.
 On 1 February 2016 Brownhill's loan was extended to the end of the season.

 He scored his first goal for Barnsley in a 3–1 win over Walsall on 5 March 2016.